pyokagan/pycsdl2/docs/api/rwops.rst

    :param int maxnum: The number of objects to write.
    :returns: The number of objects written, which can be less than `num` on
               error or when the end of file has been reached.

+.. function:: SDL_RWclose(context: SDL_RWops) -> None

+   Closes and cleans up the data stream.
+The :class:`SDL_RWops` object will be freed.

+   :param SDL_RWops context: Data stream to close.

+   .. note:: The :class:`SDL_RWops` object will still be freed even when an
+             exception occurs while closing the stream.